Oklahoma Rural Schools Projects

 REL Southwest has completed a project to provide technical assistance on promising professional development practices in rural settings, a topic the alliance identified as a priority for the state.
 The first phase of the project involved conducting a review of the research literature on this topic.
 The second phase involved developing a survey to measure Oklahoma teachers' access to promising professional development practices by school locale.
 The intent was to identify the types of professional development that teachers commonly access and challenges to that access.
 This survey will serve as a data collection instrument for a second study, Measuring Teachers' Access to Professional Development Practices in Oklahoma by School Locale: A Descriptive Analysis (see below).

 Building Capacity to Improve Professional Learning

-This technical assistance project will help inform the Oklahoma State Department of Education's statewide implementation of the new Oklahoma Professional Learning Guidelines for educators.
+This technical assistance project will help inform the Oklahoma State Department of Education's statewide implementation of the new Oklahoma Professional Learning Standards for educators.
 The project will leverage the results of the survey analyses from the alliance project Measuring Teachers' Access to Professional Development Practices in Oklahoma by School Locale: A Descriptive Analysis.

 Research and Evaluation Studies

 Indicator Study to Identify Promising Predictors of Teacher Recruitment and Retention in Oklahoma Rural Schools